4D Segmentation Algorithm with application to 3D+time Image Segmentation: Introduction

 \section{Introduction}

 In image processing and computer vision, it is well known that image segmentation is one of the fundamental and most studied problems.
 Consequently, there are several approaches to image segmentation in literature \cite{segm5, segm2, segm3, segm4, segm1, segm7, segm8, sethianb, segm6}.
 However, in this paper, we will study and use the level set method for image segmentation.
 The idea of following the interfaces in immiscible fluid flow by the Eulerian approach was proposed by Dervieux and Thomasset \cite{levelset1, levelset2}, and Osher and Sethian \cite{oshersethian} then introduced the general level set methodology.
 The level set method is the evolution of curves and surfaces by means of a dynamical embedding function (often referred to as the level set function).
 In other words, the level set method is the implicit representation of boundaries, curves (or surfaces).
 Furthermore, in the level set formulation, the subjective surface (SUBSURF) method for image segmentation will be the focus of this paper.
-This method, in the context of image processing, was introduced in \cite{sartietal, subsurf}, studied and applied in several biomedical research \cite{cmssga, faure, app1, balasz, kmnapmr, kmikula, mprs, app4, app2, sartietal, subsurf, app3}.
-SUBSURF segmentation method is based on the idea of evolution of segmentation function governed by a nonlinear diffusion equation \cite{cmssga, sartietal, subsurf, zcrmbmpa} which can be understood as an advection-diffusion model \cite{mprs}.
+This method, in the context of image processing, was introduced in \cite{sartietal, subsurf}, studied and applied in several biomedical research \cite{cmssga, kmnapmr, kmikula, app2, sartietal, subsurf}.
+The following works, \cite{baf, Dyballaetal, faure, parketal}, represent recent developments and applications of the SUBSURF method.
+This method is used in Bioemergences workflow \cite{faure} (http://bioemergences.iscpif.fr/workflow/).
+SUBSURF segmentation method is based on the idea of evolution of segmentation function governed by a nonlinear diffusion equation \cite{cmssga, sartietal, subsurf, zcrmbmpa}, which can be understood as an advection-diffusion model.
 Hence, a segmentation seed (the starting point that determines the approximate position of an object in the image) is usually needed to segment an object.
 Then an initial segmentation function $u^0 (x)$ is constructed with reference to the segmentation seed.
 Finally, this segmentation function is allowed to evolve to the final state following the SUBSURF model.
-Ideally, the evolution process ends up with a function whose isosurfaces all have the object's shape that is intended to be segmented.
-At each time step in the evolution process, the values of the segmentation function are locally rescaled to interval $[0,1]$.
-After the last time step in the evolution, the contour $0.5$ is chosen as the approximate boundary of the segmented object.\\
+Ideally, the evolution process ends up with a function whose isosurfaces all have the object's shape that is intended to be segmented.\\